CBSDLab/model-of-the-week/README.md

 2. The equations, initial conditions, and simulation setup (e.g., time step, start and end time).
 3. Results from the baserun simulation.
 4. Any supplemental materials such as a link or paper/chapter of the original model.
 5. A "solution" representing a running simulation model (if available) that you can use to compare your model against if you get stuck or run into issues.
+There can be multiple solutions.
+Each solution will be on its own branch of the model repository.
+6. To add a solution, go to the model repository, create a branch with your name, and upload your solution to your branch of the model.

 The model and related information will be available as part of a public GitHub repository, so you can download the repository into a folder on your computer to work wtih.